josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/☕️_the_agentic_ai_needs_coffee.md

 That's not a conspiracy.

-Although, when it goes to Court, I'm sure whatever those lawyers do, will make it sound an awful lot like it needs the legal definition.
+Although, when it goes to Court, I'm sure whatever those lawyers do, will make it sound an awful lot like it meets the legal definition.

 Being this much of a bellend, does not come easily to many.